Current The Cut Science Café

-The Cut Science Café programme for Autumn 2018 had a wonderful start on 27 September.
+The Cut Science Cafe programme for Autumn 2018 had a stimulating start on 27 September!

 We met Dr Rachel Wells of the John Innes Centre [JIC] and her fantastic team, Jessica, Lucy and Mikhaela and learnt a great deal about the Brassica world.
-Dr Laura Dixon was our super chairperson for the evening, coordinating the questions such that we got to hear from all members of the team.
+Dr Laura Dixon was our super chairperson for the evening, coordinating the questions to all members of the team.
 Lucy specialised in Bee interactions, Jessica on insect pests and Mikhaela on the cancer fighting properties of broccoli.

 Dr Rachel Wells provided a wide reaching and fascinating overview of the incredible breadth of research taking place within the Brassica family as well as giving us a detailed view of just how long it takes to get research out of the lab and onto our plates in this case.
-There was great audience participation with many searching questions and knowledgeable debate particularly on environmental issues such as agrochemical use.
+There was active audience participation with many searching questions and knowledgeable debate particularly on environmental issues such as agrochemical use of Neonicotinoids.